There’s A New Stripe In Town: Are Stripes Flattering?

 The size of stripe you wear should ideally work with your scale (this is decided by your shoe size).
 You would be known as a petite scale if you have a shoe size of 4 (37) or under.

-You need to achieve harmony with your scale when you are wearing a stripe so don’t go too large or you will look overwhelmed and all we will see is the stripes and not you looking gorgeous.
+You need to achieve harmony with your scale when you are wearing a stripe, so don’t go too large or you will look overwhelmed and all we will see arestripes (and not you looking gorgeous).

-So if you are not sure how to tackle the mesmerizing array of prints this year – take a graphic approach – stripes are one of the easiest ways to dip your toe into the trend – think Coco Chanel, think St Tropez and the French Riviera!
+So if you are not sure how to tackle the mesmerising array of prints this year, take a graphic approach.
+Stripes are one of the easiest ways to dip your toe into the trend – think Coco Chanel, think St Tropez and the French Riviera!